digital-fabric/papercraft/README.md

 protection against HTML injection attacks, and better code reuse.

-P2 templates can be composed in a variety of ways, facilitating the usage of layout templates, and enabling a component-oriented approach to building complex web interfaces.
+P2 templates can be composed in a variety of ways, facilitating the usage of layout templates, and enabling a component-oriented approach to building web interfaces of arbitrary complexity.

 In P2, dynamic data is passed explicitly to the template as block/lambda arguments, making the data flow easy to follow and understand.
 P2 also lets